Plant Library

 Edible Qualities

-White Lake White Currant is a small shrub that is commonly grown for its edible qualities.
+White Lake White Currant is a small shrub that is typically grown for its edible qualities.
 It produces clusters of white round berries which are usually ready for picking from early to mid summer.
 The berries have a tart taste and a juicy texture.

 The berries are most often used in the following ways: